 \subsection{Trusted Execution Environment}

-In traditional outsourced computation scenario, the privileged software (such as the hypervisor) is allowed to access the client's computation. \TEE is introduced to provide a hardware-based secure partition (such as an SGX enclave or SEV VM) that ensures the integrity and confidentiality of sensitive code and data, where it can only be accessed by authorized entities, even though the untrusted privileged software is still in charge of the management of available resources (such as CPU and memory).
+In traditional outsourced computation scenario, the privileged software (such as the hypervisor) is allowed to access the client's computation. \TEE is introduced to provide a hardware-based secure partition (such as an SGX enclave or SEV VM) that ensures the integrity and confidentiality of sensitive code and data, which can only be accessed by authorized entities, even though the untrusted privileged software is still in charge of managing the available resources (such as CPU and memory).
 TEEs are commonly used in applications such as cloud computing, mobile payments, digital rights management, and secure browsing, and are supported by all major CPU vendors.

-To fulfill the security goals, existing \TEE designs mainly deal with the following aspects: \circled{1}protection of the CPU states during the transitions between the secure mode and non-secure mode, e.g., during entry to or exit from the secure mode, and during interrupts and exceptions; \circled{2}protection of the secure memory used by the secure mode.
+Existing \TEE designs mainly focus on the following aspects: \circled{1}protection of the CPU states during the transitions between the secure mode and non-secure mode, e.g., during entry to or exit from the secure mode, and during interrupts and exceptions; \circled{2}protection of the secure memory used by the secure mode.
 The secure memory allocated to one client cannot be mapped to other clients or the hypervisor.
 Optionally, the \TEE can provide memory protection against physical attacks with memory encryption; \circled{3}remote verification of the state of all \TCB components through remote attestation.
-During the creation of a secure instance for the client, the trusted components generate a measurement of the loaded code and data, then the measurement is signed with the hardware-backed private key and the signed report is sent to the remote client for verification.
+During the creation of a secure instance for the client, the trusted components generate a measurement of the loaded code and data; then the measurement is signed with the hardware-backed private key, and the signed report is sent to the remote client for verification.